What is Kashi?

 An ashram is the residence and teaching center of a teacher or guru that often includes lodging for students.
 Kashi is a residential spiritual community and is considered an “intentional community,” of which there are thousands around the globe.
 This means that people choosing to live together do so around a common purpose.
 There are five residences on the Kashi grounds; there are also numerous participants who live in the surrounding area.

 Kashi is an interfaith community that embraces all paths and traditions, a place where the goodness of all faiths or one’s own expression of God is honored.
 Anyone from any religion, or no religion, is welcome to participate and find the depth in his or her individual spiritual path.
 If anything, the ‘religion’ of Kashi is one of kindness.

 What are some of the spiritual practices of Kashi?

 Residents who live at Kashi practice celibacy, vegetarianism, ahimsa (non violence), meditation and yoga.
 These are in keeping with the Yogic teachings of the Yamas and Niyamas.
 However, students who participate in activities at Kashi are not required to adhere to these spiritual practices.

 Is Kashi open to the public?

 Kashi offers many programs, including classes in yoga, meditation and chanting.
-There is a regular Saturday evening satsang schedule and weekend retreats happen 4-5 times/year.
+There is a regular Saturday evening satsang schedule and weekend retreats happen 2-3 times/year.
 Kashi residents and visiting teachers also offer workshops on a variety of topics.
 Please call our office or visit the calendar on our website.
-Visitors can tour the ashram’s sacred grounds and temples on Saturdays, 3 pm ( call 772.589.1403 x 0 to book).
+Visitors can join a weekly tour of the ashram’s sacred grounds and temples on Saturdays, 3 pm ( call 772.589.1403 x 0 to book).